-- require the company to use its income to promote these charitable purposes - not allow the company to make distributions to its members or pay fees to its directors - require its directors to approve any payments the company makes to directors or members, and - satisfy the criteria for a 'special purpose company' in Regulation 3 of the Corporations (Review Fees)Regulations 2003
+- require the company to use its income to promote these charitable purposes - not allow the company to make distributions to its members or pay fees to its directors - require its directors to approve any payments the company makes to directors or members, and - satisfy the criteria for a 'special purpose company' in Regulation 3 of the Corporations (Review Fees) Regulations 2003 advancing health, education, social or public welfare, religion, culture or the natural environment

 Not-for-profit companies are considered 'special purpose' companies.
-This means they are set up for a specific purpose only and qualify for lower annual review fees.
+This means they are set up for a charitable purpose only and qualify for lower annual review fees.